estie-inc/cder/README.md

 ### A lightweight, simple database seeding tool for Rust
 <br/>

-cder (_see-der_) is a database seeding tool to help you import fixure data in your local environment.
+cder (_see-der_) is a database seeding tool to help you import fixture data in your local environment.

-Generating seeds programmatically is a easy task, but maintaining them is not.
+Generating seeds programmatically is an easy task, but maintaining them is not.
-Everytime when your schema is changed, your seed can be broken.
+Every time when your schema is changed, your seeds can be broken.
-It costs your team extra efforts to keep them updated.
+It costs your team extra effort to keep them updated.

 #### with cder you can:
 - maintain your data in a readable format, separated from the seeding program
 - handle reference integrities on-the-fly, using **embedded tags**
-- reuse existing struct and insert function, with only a little glue code is needed
+- reuse existing structs and insert functions, with only a little glue code is needed

-cder has no mechanism for database interaction, so it can works with any type of ORM or database wrapper (e.g. sqlx) your application have.
+cder has no mechanism for database interaction, so it can work with any type of ORM or database wrapper (e.g. sqlx) your application has.

 This embedded-tag mechanism is inspired by [fixtures](https://github.com/rails/rails/blob/c9a0f1ab9616ca8e94f03327259ab61d22f04b51/activerecord/lib/active_record/fixtures.rb) that Ruby on Rails provides for test data generation.